Kaufland nearly Down Under

-Will Kaufland stock Crocodile Dundee hats when it comes to Australia?
+Will Kaufland stock Crocodile Dundee hats in Australia?

 The Schwarz Group subsidiary and Lidl sister company has confirmed that a feasibility study on market entry has "already made considerable progress" but refrains from giving a specific starting date.